md-yaseen/100DaysOfCode/Log.md

 ### Day 4: 25/09/2020, Friday
 **Today's Progress**: I could not work on anything today since there was a power cut whole day and my laptop battery goes out in 5mins without power supply.
 So yeah that's it, updating this at time of sleep.

+### Day 5: 26/09/2020, Saturday
+**Today's Progress**: Went through a Quick Drop Down Menu Tutorial using CSS & did some flexbox tuorials on YT by Wesbos.